J1149/j1149.github.io/developers/pai_core_apis/quick_reference.md

 Quick Reference
 ===================

-`Block Chain RPCs`
+`PAI RPCs`

-* GetBestBlockHash: returns the header hash of the most recent block on the best block chain.
+* GetBestBlockHash: returns the header hash of the most recent block on the best PAI.

 * GetBlock: gets a block with a particular header hash from the local block database either as a JSON object or as a serialized block.
 Updated in 0.13.0

-* GetBlockChainInfo: provides information about the current state of the block chain.
+* GetPAIInfo: provides information about the current state of the PAI.
 Updated in 0.12.1

-* GetBlockCount: returns the number of blocks in the local best block chain.
+* GetBlockCount: returns the number of blocks in the local best PAI.

-* GetBlockHash: returns the header hash of a block at the given height in the local best block chain.
+* GetBlockHash: returns the header hash of a block at the given height in the local best PAI.

 * GetBlockHeader: gets a block header with a particular header hash from the local block database either as a JSON object or as a serialized block header.
 New in 0.12.0

-* GetChainTips: returns information about the highest-height block (tip) of each local block chain.
+* GetChainTips: returns information about the highest-height block (tip) of each local PAI.

 * GetDifficulty: returns the proof-of-work difficulty as a multiple of the minimum difficulty.